shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

     ]
 );
 ```
-Subsequently, products were excluded whose manufacturer has left no link.
+Subsequently, products were excluded whose manufacturer has no link defined.
 This was solved by means of a negation.
-To do this, a `NOT` query must be sent to the API, which contains the other queries to be negated:
+To do this, a `NOT` query must be sent to the API,
+which contains the other queries and negates them:
 ```php
 <?php